 Selection Process

-Respondents deemed qualified by the municipal staff review group and recommended to the Board may be invited by the Board to enter into negotiations with the Board, which may include, but is not limited to, negotiation of a Host Community Agreement.
+Respondents deemed qualified by the MRS and recommended to the Board may be invited by the Board to enter into negotiations with the Board, which may include, but is not limited to, negotiation of a Host Community Agreement.

-To augment the information provided in the submittal, additional information, interviews and/or presentations may be required by the municipal staff review group or the Board.
+To augment the information provided in the submittal, additional information, interviews and/or presentations may be required by the MRS or the Board.

 The Board reserves the right to reject any and all applications deemed not to be in the Town’s best interest, regardless of the recommendation of the municipal staff review group